ebzzry/ebzzry.github.io/src/en/edu-generative-ai.md

 I recently came across an [interview](https://www.youtube.com/watch?v=4DLtq6XeF94) of Stephen Cuunjieng regarding education and economics.
-Here’s my response.
+Here are my thoughts about it.

 Two years ago, I spoke about this topic in AI Asia Expo 2023, in the panel about Artificial Intelligence and Education.
 The key to fixing the system is to invest